-Napa Wine & Art featuring the artist who is making a name in the abstract world.
+Napa Wine & Art Featuring Napa Artist Who is Making a Name in the Abstract World.

 “What a decidedly extraordinary day to be in the vineyards”

 As we arrive at Luna, I am thinking to myself, “What a decidedly extraordinary day to be in the vineyards”.
 The sunset exquisitely nods to the vines as it hovers back behind the trees lighting Luna Vineyard in a most wonderful way.
 The yellow flowers of mustard are waving their stunning petals and catching the glow of the descending light.
 We walk to the entrance and I am taken by the palpable Tuscan theme.
 We are greeted by her dear friend Oscar Riveiro, a manager at Luna Vineyards.
 He takes us out to the front of the property and pours two exquisitely bright glasses of Pinot Grigio, while pointing to the vines in front of us “These are our Pinot Grigio vines”.
 I sip the delicious golden nectar…and listen as he talks further about the wine.
 Penelope and I both are captivated by the incredible light, she grabs a lemon off the lemon tree and sets the stage for her photo, I take my glass and center the sunset through the wine.
+This is the Napa artist in action.
+She sees through a different lense than most of us.
 It is truly a magical moment.

 We walk back to the winery talking about kids, family and life, and then are directed to a large semi- private room so I can begin the interview.
 The recorder is at hand, partially for the possibility that a sound bite may end up on my website, but most importantly to capture the details of Penelope’s background and get the critical info on her social media handles of @WineArtLife and more detail on her journey.
 We’re talking about how she is articulating her art, and how she is capturing the essence of wine in Napa.